 A MENTOR is: A higher level administrator or professor currently living and working in BC with 8+ years of experience (this can vary depending on the individual’s accomplishments and leadership experience) in a specific sector and field of International Education.

 A MENTEE is: A practicing International Educator currently living and working in BC interested in receiving guidance and support in a specific sector (Language, K-12 or Post-Secondary) of International Education.

 How can I get involved in sponsoring or partnering with BCCIE?

 We have many sponsorship opportunities!
-Perhaps the most obvious one is our annual conference, Summer Seminar.
-We have three sponsorship packages available to conference sponsors – gold, silver and bronze, and you can read more about them here.
+Perhaps the most obvious one is our annual Summer Conference.
+We have three sponsorship packages available to conference sponsors – platinum, gold, silver and bronze, and you can read more about them here.

 One of our key programs – BC Study Abroad – funds BC students in need to go abroad during their post-secondary years.
 If you’d like to help with donations or travel points, please email firstname.lastname@example.org or contact email@example.com.

 If you would like to talk about other sponsorship or partnership opportunities, please contact us.